aslakjohansen/brick-block/doc/introduction.md

 Does a port have a direction?
 So far I have not come across a strict *need* for direction.
 Conceptually, it might make sense to restrict the direction.
 On the other hand, it would complicate things a bit on the lower abstraction.

+### Port Type

+Does a port have a type?
+It would make conceptual sense to assign both direction and type to ports.
+A `Boiler` block would then have a `Water Input` and a `Steam Output`.

 ### Interface Matching

 This form of grouping gives us strict nesting, meaning that the all paths between something inside the group and something outside the group goes through a port of that group.
 This complicates things when it comes to interface matching.
 If interface matching is a wrapper around group matching then we find ourselves facing something very close to the classical inherited type equivalence problem.
 There are solutions to this, but how would a concrete solution look? and how would it affect the complexity of queries?
 One alternative is that a group can *provide* an interface.